mcgillspace/msg-obc-software/README.md

 `//This verifies the file first`

-`$ arm-none-eabi-objcopy -0 binary disco.elf disco.bin`
+`$ arm-none-eabi-objcopy -O binary disco.elf disco.bin`

 `//If you want to see that the binary file has been created, use the 'ls' command`